mstudio45/ps99macro/README.md

-requirements are broken
+> ![WARNING]
-i gave up on this code a long time ago
+> This has been discontinued, I gave up on this code a long time ago.
+I just made this open sourced bcs why not

 you can do whatever you want with it or take inspiration if you want to make this work i would appreciate if you would credit me (not required but appreciated)